jadebustos/ocp-science/hands-on-lab-script/ceph/README.md

   1. Create a new bucket.

-So **¿How can I create the buckets and upload data?** There are many ways you can create s3 buckets and upload data.
+So, **How can I create the buckets and upload data?** There are many ways you can create s3 buckets and upload data.
 In this lab, two methods are described.
 Select the one you prefer (or even try to create one bucket with each method).
 The two available methods are:

   1. s3cmd command utility.
   2. sree web client.